putaojuice/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add task feature works.

-The following activity diagram shows the workflow of add task operation:
+The following activity diagram shows the workflow of the add task operation:

-The user will type in the command `addt d/DESCRIPTION [t/DEADLINE (dd/mm/yyyy)]` with the deadline being optional field.
+The user will type in the command `addt d/DESCRIPTION [t/DEADLINE (dd/mm/yyyy)]` with the deadline being an optional field.
 If a valid format is detected, the system will create a new task, add it to the task list and prompt the user that a task has been successfully added.

 ![AddTaskCommandActivityDiagram](images/AddTaskCommandActivityDiagram.png)

-The following sequence diagram shows how the add task operation work assuming no exception is thrown:
+The following sequence diagram shows how the add task operation works assuming no exception is thrown:

 ![AddTaskCommandSequenceDiagram](images/AddTaskCommandSequenceDiagram.png)